Don't miss these much-loved Viennese classics

 Travel through time

 Vienna's got a lot of history to get your mind around.
 At Time Travel Vienna there's 1,300 m2 of space to accommodate your family's time traveling adventures.
 In just one hour you'll get to know this fascinating city - right back to its foundations as the Roman camp Vindobona.
-Led by a real tour guide, each trip offers fact-based insights into the city that was the home of the Holy Roman Emperor for more than 300 years - and the site of the assassination that sparked WWI.
+Led by a real tour guide, each trip offers fact-based insights into the city that was the home of the Holy Roman Emperor for more than 300 years and that played a key role in the outbreak of WWI.
 Plus, it's an actual 400-year-old monastery.

 Home of The Third Man